Newport Center, Vermont

 Newport Center is the primary village and a census-designated place (CDP) in the town of Newport, Orleans County, Vermont, United States.
 As of the 2020 census, it had a population of 231, out of 1,526 in the town of Newport.

+Geography

 The CDP is in northern Orleans County, north of the geographic center of the town.
 It is in the valley of Mud Creek, a northwest-flowing tributary of the Missisquoi River, which flows west to Lake Champlain.

 Vermont Route 105 passes through the village center, leading northwest 6 mi to North Troy next to the Canadian border and east-southeast the same distance to the city of Newport on Lake Memphremagog.